Will a child know if they have a vision problem?

 A vision screening at school can help identify difficulties.
 There is usually a distance screening in classrooms.
 A student would be presented with an eye chart at 20 feet and should be able to see at least 20/40 or better.
 If not, they are advised to see an eye care practitioner for an examination and glasses.
 While school screenings are a great first step, they are very limited in what they are looking for.
 For example the American Optometric Association says that school screenings miss 75% of vision problems.

-At Amplify EyeCare of Greater Long Beach we are proud to provide complimentary school screenings to our community.
+At Amplify EyeCare, we are proud to provide complimentary school screenings to our community.
 If you are interested in having us come to your school please reach out to our office.
-Some of the screenings that are done in the Bellflower school district are performed by Dr. Ikeda and his team.

 There have been nationwide and local efforts to modify the screenings to pay more attention to near vision because some patients may be able to see well far away, but have trouble reading, which can be a result of a refractive condition such as being far sighted.
-At Amplify EyeCare of Greater Long Beach we provide developmental school vision screenings, which test not only near and far vision but also look at many of the aspects of vision that are related to childhood development such as eye teaming and eye tracking.
+We provide developmental school vision screenings, which test not only near and far vision but also look at many of the aspects of vision that are related to childhood development such as eye teaming and eye tracking.
 As a student can have multiple problems with their vision, we believe that developmental vision screenings at school are crucial for students to optimize their learning potential.

 What is the downside of vision screenings at schools?